havoc-io/cmake-keytar/README.md

 The `upstream` branch follows node-keytar's `master` branch, so all changes to node-keytar will be pulled into `upstream` and then merged into keytar's `master` branch.

-## Future work

-- Implement the "replace" functionality from node-keytar.
-This will likely involve adding `src/keytar.cc` and just implementing the function there.